AmpliconSuite/ecSimulator/README.md

 # ecSimulator

 ### Introduction
-ecSimulator simulates random ecDNA with user-specifiable parameters for SV frequencies, size, and mechanism of origin.
+ecSimulator simulates ecDNA genome structures with user-specifiable parameters for SV frequencies, size, and mechanism of origin.

 It takes as input a reference genome fasta and a yaml configuration file.